Franklin Lynch (serial killer): Conviction and later appeals

 Franklin Lynch was convicted of the three murders and two separate attacks that were non-fatal, and he was sentenced to death in 1992.
 He was soon transferred to San Quentin State Prison to await his execution.

 In 2004, he tried to appeal his sentence, and he argued he should have been able to represent himself.
 The appeal stated that Lynch's conviction should be overturned, as he claimed there were numerous errors that occurred at trial between the jury and the judge.
 He also argued that California's death penalty law is unconstitutional and violates international law.
-However, his appeal was rejected, and as of September 2021, he remains on death row in San Quentin.
+However, his appeal was rejected, and as of September 2021, he remained on death row in San Quentin.
+His death sentence was later commuted to life without the possibility of parole.